clement-deltel/conventions/git/strategies/git-flow.md

 ### 3.4 Good practices

+- Commit often and push frequently.
+- Protect the long-lived branches.
 - **Delete the feature / bugfix / hotfix branch once done**: this indicates that the work on the branch is complete and prevents you or others from accidentally using old branches.
+- Whenever possible assign the merge request to the person who knows most about the codebase you are changing.
+- Reopening an issue means creating a new feature branch with the same name and a new merge request.

 ## 4. Pros